 Bed bug bombs are pesticide-containing products which release their contents via aerosol propellants.
 It’s thought that these bed bug bombs work by eradicating bugs and causing them to leave their hiding places.

-According to the US Environmental Protection Agency, because these bombs are highly flammable, improper use can cause an explosion, as well as illness (which may result from failing to leave during the release of the bomb or re-entering the bomb site too quickly).
+According to the US Environmental Protection Agency, these bombs are highly flammable and improper use can cause an explosion.
+The can also cause illness, which may result from failing to leave during the release of the bomb or re-entering the bomb site too quickly.